Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/README.md

 This tutorial is suitable for:

-- Biomedical students
-- Biology and bioinformatics students
+- Workshop participants who need structured R learning material
+- Researchers starting data analysis in R
+- Researchers learning transcriptomics analysis
 - Beginners in R programming
-- Researchers starting data analysis in R
-- Students learning transcriptomics analysis
-- Workshop participants who need structured R learning material
+- Biomedical researchers

 No advanced programming background is required.

 ---